 He brushed dangling skin from his eyes.
 “At least we have each other.”

-Alexandra dragged her chains across the floor and sighed, “The stupidity of youth.”
+Alexandra rolled her eyes and dragged her chains across the floor.

 I couldn’t help writing a ghost story as Halloween approaches.
 This week’s photo prompt was provided by “Friday Fictioneers” own lovely host, Rochelle Wisoff-Fields.
 I have enjoyed starting off my weekend by writing a story, for this 100-word writing challenge, for nearly a year now.
 If you would like to join in with this encouraging group of writers or read their stories from this week, click HERE.